kawaiwu2001/D.C.-Crime-Insights-Application/README.md

 ### Chatbot

-The chatbot allows users to ask questions and recieve insights based on crime data from the database.
+The chatbot allows users to ask questions and receive insights based on crime data from the database.
 This feature can be used to quickly retrieve information without navigating through the different parts of the Crime Insights Application.
 Here the user is getting a response to the question "What ward saw the most crimes in the year 2023?"

 ![Chatbot](git_repo_photos/chatbot_insights_app.png)